Schottky-Invariant $p$-Adic Diffusion Operators: Spectrum

-\begin{proof} Since the bi-analytic pre-image of a $p$-adic disc is a $p$-adic disc, the expression $C_B$ well-defined.
-The other terms occurring in $\lambda_{\phi(B)}$ follow in a straightforward manner from the considerations above using (\ref{trafo}). \end{proof}
+\begin{proof} Since the bi-analytic pre-image of a $p$-adic disc is a $p$-adic disc, the expression $\lambda_{\phi(B)}$ is a well-defined eigenvalue of a well-defined $\Gamma$-periodic wavelet.
+The expression for $\lambda_{\phi(B)}$ follows in a straightforward manner. \end{proof}

 \begin{remark} Both, the genus and the geometry of a Mumford curve are encoded in the spectrum of $-\Delta_\alpha^\frac12$, as can be seen in Theorem \ref{spectrum}.
 Firstly, via the number of elements of $\Gamma$ of a given length, leading to a given coefficient in the infinite sum making up $\lambda_B$.
 This coefficient thus depends on the number $g$ of free generators of $\Gamma$, i.e.\ the genus of $X$.
-Secondly, via the distance $\dist(B,\gamma B)$ for $\gamma\neq 1$.
-It corresponds to the absolute value of the multiplier in $K$ of $\gamma$.
-The multipliers of hyperbolic transformations generating $\Gamma$ determine the geometry of a Mumford curve by giving bounds to the sizes of the holes in a fundamental domain. \end{remark}
+Secondly, via the integral $\int_{F\setminus B}$ which is determined by the geometry of a Mumford curve via the holes in a good fundamental domain. \end{remark}